Introduction

 Commands

-Where specific commands are described, they appear in highlighted text, and often as a clickable link to the corresponding command description in Appendix A. That Appendix is a searchable table of all commands, as per the demonstration table presented in this introduction.
-The below is an example of a TUFLOW CATCH command. \(\newcommand{\blockindent}{\hspace{0.5cm}}\)
+Where specific commands are described, they typically appear in highlighted text.
+If they are a clickable link to the corresponding command description in Appendix A they will appear as the standard hyperlink coloured text.
+That Appendix is a searchable table of all commands, as per the demonstration table presented in this introduction.
+The below is an example of a TUFLOW CATCH command in highlighted text. \newcommand{\blockindent}{\hspace{0.5cm}}

 Catch BC Output Folder ==

-CSV Write Frequency Day ==\(dT_{csv}\)
+CSV Write Frequency Day == dT_{csv}

 Parameter notation